radius-project/docs/docs/content/concepts/links-concept/_index.md

 <img src="links.png" alt="Diagram of Radius Link to infrastructure resource." width="400px" />

 For example, when a user specifies a MongoDB link, that link could bind to an Azure CosmosDB, or MongoDB services from other cloud providers.
-An administrator could even specify the exact configurations of the database resource to spin up when a developer needs a database, enhancing a self-serve workflow.
+An operator could even specify the exact configurations of the database resource to spin up when a developer needs a database, enhancing a self-serve workflow.

 <img src="links-example.png" alt="Diagram of example architecture using or Radius Conntector.
 Depicts a Radius Container connected to MongoDB Radius Link, which can bind to an Azure CosmosDB, an AWS DynamoDB, or a Mongo Container. " width="700px" />